×

 The main signs of a pulled chest muscle are:

-- Other accompanying indications include swelling, muscle spasms and a popping/tearing feeling during injury.
+• Other indications include swelling, muscle spasms, and a popping/tearing feeling during injury.

 Grades of Chest Muscle Strain

-Chest muscle strains are categorized based on their severity.
-A Grade 1 strain is considered mild, Grade 2 indicates moderate Damage, and a complete rupture of the muscle fibres defines a Grade 3 strain.
+Chest muscle strains are categorized based on severity.
+Grade 1 is mild, Grade 2 indicates moderate damage, and Grade 3 involves complete rupture.

 Initial Treatment for Pulled Chest Muscle